juliocesar/styling-with-sass/in-progress/sizing-things.md

       @return round($font-size * pow($scale, $x));
     }

-We'll almost never use this directly.
+The parameter should always be an integer, and it can be smaller, equal, or greater than zero.
+Technically it's possible to use a fraction, and it's not incorrect so long as the font remains within the bounds of the line height, but you should instead rely on a `scale` value that allows for as much granularity as possible.

+An example of manually setting the font size with the function above:

+    .welcome-heading {
+      font-size: font-scale(1);
+      line-height: units(2);
+    }

-Next comes a function for outputting a spacing that conforms with the grid, which we'll use for paddings, margins, widths and heights when set to a fixed value.
+Next comes a function for outputting a unit that conforms with the grid, which we'll use for paddings, margins, widths and (line) heights when set to a fixed value.

     @function units($x, $size: 'medium') {
       $display: map-get($displays, $size);
       @return map-get($display, 'unit') * $x;
     }

+Example:

+    .container {
+      padding: units(1);
+      width: units(8);
+    }

-In keeping with the lingo, as well as to avoid ridiculously high values of `spacing()` which will end up not meaning much, this is a helper for outputting a column width.
+In keeping with the lingo, and to avoid ridiculously high values of `units()` which will end up not meaning much, `column()` outputs a column width.
 The convention this sets is that a column width is 4 units.
-You could potentially keep this in a variable outside of this method, for ease of configuration.
+You could potentially keep this in a variable outside of this method.

     @function columns($x, $size: 'medium') {
       @return units(4, $size) * $x;
     }

+Example:

+    .container {
+      padding: units(1);
+      width: columns(2);
+    }

-And finally, we need a helper for making it easy to set font sizes that come with a correct line height value:
+And finally, a mixin for making it easy to set font sizes that come with a correct line height value.
+This maps directly to the result you get from dragging the scale value in Gridlover:

     @mixin font-size($units, $size: 'medium') {
       $display: map-get($displays, $size);